 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The Child Support Enforcement Division supervises the child support program.
+The Minnesota Department of Human Services, Child Support Enforcement Division supervises the child support program.
 County child support offices administer it by working with parents to establish and enforce support orders.
 The child support program helps:

 Private data on individuals or nonpublic data not on individuals can be given to: